enesberber/schneider_task/README.md

     > Requirement values converted into dynamic for ease of maintanence and can be changed from the tensorflow.feature file under resources/features folder without deep-diving into the codes.

-    > Watch assertions and error messages on the console if the test fails.
-You will find brief explanations for the failure(s) on the console.
+    > Assertions and error messages indicate brief explanations for the failure(s) on the console.

     > Also check the Cucumber report file (cucumber-report.html) under the target folder for test summary.
-This report contains test summary including screenshots for failing test cases().
+This report contains test summary including screenshots for failing test case(s).

-    > Finally, you do not need to re-run whole project after maintenence (if needed).
-FailedTestRunner file keeps record of the failing scenarios.
+    > Finally, you do not need to re-run whole project after failing tests.
+FailedTestRunner file keeps record of the failing scenarios (if there are more than one).
 You can simply run the failing scenario(s) through FailedTestRunner.

     Enjoy :)